AdaCore/spark2014/lrm/source/packages.rst

 Refined External States
 ~~~~~~~~~~~~~~~~~~~~~~~

-An external state which is a state abstraction requires a refinement as does any
+External state which is a state abstraction requires a refinement as does any
 state abstraction.
 There are rules which govern refinement of a state
 abstraction on to external states which are given in this section.